hemingchen/CarND-Behavioral-Cloning-P3/writeup_report.md

 ####2.
 Attempts to reduce overfitting in the model

-My model turned out OK without dropout layers.
+I added dropout layer after each of the two 3x3 convolution layers.

-Instead, I trained the model with both udacity data and my own driving data sets, including one lap driving in the reverse direction, which helped reduce the overfitting (model.py lines 27-40).
+I also trained the model with both udacity data and my own driving data sets, including one lap driving in the reverse direction, which helped reduce the overfitting (model.py lines 27-40).

 ####3.
 Model parameter tuning